Omagongati: Economic

 Economically, Omagongati is not that well-off to have large markets of its own; it thus has minimarkets and shebeen where villagers buy their basic needs and as well go for refreshment.
 This village is a place to be by the time of public holidays for its well-known astonishing and enjoyable atmosphere, it also has a bright reputation for its well-known football aspiration.

 Development

 After the Namibian independence, vivid improvements could be read from Omagongati.
 These in a form of the introduction of electricity, land lines (telephones), mobile telecommunication network access, water and a gravel road that is connected to the one from Eheke to Ompundja.
 Omagongati as a village also have a combined school which accommodates pupils from pre-primary to grade 10.
 There is also a Roman Catholic Church in Omagongati which has no religious discrimination.

 Other

 Individually Omagongati also produced leading figures of the Republic of Namibia, namely, the late Minister of Education Hon.
-Abraham Iyambo and the former CEO of FNB the late Lazarus Ipangelwa.
+Abraham Iyambo and the former CEO of FNB the late Lazarus Shinyemba Ipangelwa.